 Use separate passwords

 In a world filled with passwords on a daily bases, it can be hard to remember so many.
 For this reason, we are all guilty of repeating passwords.
 Usually we have one or two passwords for every device or account depending on the requirements.
 Unfortunately, this is one of the riskiest things you can do in terms of cyber security.
 If a hacker gets their hands on your password, they have access to all of your internet information.
 To avoid this situation, create a different password for everything, or at least your most important things.
 We recommend using a combination of upper/lower case, numbers and symbols.
 Whatever you do, do not use the world “password”.
+For more password tips, click here check out this article.

 Buy trusted brands